Du Roy Cavalerie

 Regimental standards (4 standards): blue field embroidered and fringed in gold

-- one side: centre device consisting of a golden royal sun surmounted by a scroll bearing the royal motto “Nec Pluribus Impar”
+- obverse: centre device consisting of a golden royal sun surmounted by a scroll bearing the royal motto “Nec Pluribus Impar”

-- other side: centre device sown with golden Fleurs de Lys
+- reverse: blue field sown with golden Fleurs de Lys

 This article incorporates texts from the following books which are now in the public domain: